iambrianle/sit2stand-local/README.md

+# Sit2Stand Analysis

+This repository provides custom code to run the Sit2Stand library, enabling analysis of sit-to-stand movements using OpenPose.

+## Prerequisites

+- OpenPose must be installed to extract pose data from videos.
+A [OpenPose fork]([https://link-url-here.org](https://github.com/franzcrs/openpose-with-caffe-for-MacM1?tab=readme-ov-file)) is reccomended.
+- Python dependencies listed in the `requirements.txt` file need to be installed.

-Installation and Setup
+## Installation
-To get started, clone the repository at https://github.com/iambrianle/sit2stand-local and install OpenPose using the guide at this repository.
-Install Python dependencies from the requirements.txt file in the cloned repository.

-Running the Code
-First, run main.py on your video to generate JSON files, then use prepare.py to create an npy file.
-Update the links.csv file with appropriate file names and paths, and finally run getmetrics.py to produce graphs, charts, and results.
-Remember to adjust paths in all Python files to match your system.
+1. Clone the repository and navigate into the project directory.
+2. Install the required Python dependencies.
+3. Install OpenPose by following the instructions in the recommended repository or the official documentation.

+## Usage

+1. Run the main script (main.py) on a video file to generate JSON files containing pose data.
+2. Process the JSON files using the preparation script (prepare.py) to create a NumPy file.
+3. Modify the `links.csv` file to ensure the file names and paths are correctly set.
+4. Use the metrics script (getmetrics.py) to generate final graphs, charts, and a results file based on the processed data.

+## Configuration

+All script paths must be updated to match the system’s directory structure.
+Ensure that file paths in all Python scripts and `links.csv` are correctly set before running the analysis.